 Protein: If you want this as a post-workout snack, try adding 2 scoops of unflavoured protein powder to the mix.

 Vegan?
-Use flax eggs or other egg substitute, and make sure to use dairy-free milk.
+Use flax eggs or 1tbsp almond butter, and make sure to use dairy-free milk.
 My favourites are hazelnut milk and coconut milk.

 Let me know what you think in the comments below, or if you made any ingredients substitutions that you think work well! 🙂